iRail/stations/README.md

 If you want to change this output, please change the CSV files over here first (hint: we love pull requests)

-## Data tools and links

-### Open Refine

-Because this is a CSV file, you can also use it easily with Open Refine.
-More info here: http://openrefine.org.

-### dbpedia

-Under construction, but we will build scripts which check long and lats against e.g., the dbpedia URIs and get more information about them.

 ## License

 [CC0](https://creativecommons.org/publicdomain/zero/1.0/): This dataset belongs to the public domain.
 You're free to reuse it without any oblogations whatsoever.